Wild Goose Potstickers

 Instructions

-• Heat a skillet over medium heat and add a few tablespoons of oil to the skillet.
-Place about 8-10 potstickers into the pan, flat side down and cook for 2 minutes.
-Once the 2 minutes are up, carefully add a little chicken stock to the pan, turn the heat down to low, cover, and steam for another 2 minutes.
-Remove to a heatproof platter and place in the warm oven.
-Repeat with the remaining potstickers.
+• Carefully add a small amount of chicken stock to the pan, reduce heat to low, cover, and steam for 2 minutes.
+Remove cooked potstickers to a heatproof platter and keep warm in the oven.
+Repeat with remaining potstickers.

 • Garnish with chopped green onion and serve with sweet heat chili sauce.